archd3sai/Portfolio/README.md

   - [Loan Default Prediction](https://github.com/archd3sai/Loan-Default-Prediction) : In this project I applied various classification models such as Logistic Regression, Random Forest and LightGBM to to accurately detect and classify consumers who will default the loan.
 LightGBM resulted into highest accuracy which is 98.89%.

 - ### Sports
-    - [Ranking of NFL teams using Markov-chain methods](https://github.com/archd3sai/Ranking-of-NFL-Teams-using-Markov-method/blob/master/Ranking%20of%20NFL%20teams%20Report.pdf) : In this project I implemented and compared three stationary distribution of Markov-chain based approaches to rank 32 NFL (National Football League) teams from "Best" to "Worst" using the scores of 2007 NFL regular season
+    - [Ranking of NFL teams using Markov-chain methods](https://github.com/archd3sai/Ranking-of-NFL-Teams-using-Markov-method/blob/master/Ranking%20of%20NFL%20teams%20Report.pdf) : In this project I implemented and compared three stationary distribution of Markov-chain based approaches to rank 32 NFL (National Football League) teams from "Best" to "Worst" using the scores of 2007 NFL regular season.
     - [Ranking of Tennis players](https://github.com/archd3sai/Tennis-Players-Ranking/blob/master/TennisRanking.ipynb) : Objective of this project is to rank all Tennis Players based on the matches they played in the year of 2018.
 This project comprises 4 approaches to rank Tennis players and I have tried to make these approaches more robust sequentially.

 - ### Statistical Methods